Q. What is your typical process for working with a new customer?

 Q. What education and/or training do you have that relates to your work?

 A. I have an AA degree in commercial photography and assisted other photographers, but nothing replaces 30+ years of working assignments for clients as a full-time pro in this area.

 Q. Do you have a standard pricing system for your service?
 If so, please share the details here.

 A. My standardized pricing structure is based on time required and number of final images needed.
 I have developed this system through my career around what is required to make a reasonable living.
 I believe in fair-scales pricing, rather than what the market will bear.

 Q. How did you get started doing this type of work?

 A. I started early in a junior high program that was at a college level (color processing, printing, and using spotlights, umbrella lighting, and 4x5 cameras).
 I pretty much knew what I wanted to be professionally at age 13!
 I worked full-time in a catalog photo-studio for a year after high school and then got a degree in commercial photography at SCCC.

 Q. What types of customers have you worked with?

-A. While I've provided a wide variety of services over the past 26+ years, the majority seem to be product and architectural work.
+A. While I've provided a wide variety of services over the past 30+ years, the majority seem to be product and architectural work.
 Also enjoying more lifestyle assignments lately.

-Q. What advice do you have for a customer looking to hire a provider like you?
+Q. What advice would you give a customer looking to hire a provider in your area of work?